Chile-Lime Fish Taco Bowls with Citrus Crema

 If I don’t grill the fish, I sear the fish in a skillet with some avocado oil (I don’t use olive oil — especially extra-virgin because the oil will oxidize really quickly.
 That’s not a good thing.)

-Don’t forget the citrus crema!
-I threw in some freshly squeezed orange juice to give it a little sweetness, and it adds a nice, creamy coating to the slaw underneath.
 For the slaw, I like a combination of green and red cabbage, but you can use one or the other.
 Or even a coleslaw mix (without the dressing, obv).
 Those little orange carrot flecks are pretty, too.
 So are radishes.
 (Quite often I add things purely for color.)
 My Southwest Cabbage Slaw is one I often make for these bowls.

 If you’re really wanting to make this awesome, make the Loaded Roasted Chile Guacamole.
 Or my Lazy Guacamole.
 Either will do.
 Or even some Wholly Guacamole from the grocery store.
 OR the Hatch Chile Guacamole from Sprouts — that’s definitely my favorite store-bought guac.
 YUM.